-Subparagraph 2(1)(d)(ii) requires that, to benefit from the exclusion from the requirements in the specified instrument, a contract must not permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents.
+Subparagraph 2(1)(d)(ii) requires that, to be excluded from the definition of "specified derivative", a contract must not permit cash settlement in place of delivery unless physical settlement is rendered impossible or commercially unreasonable as a result of an intervening event or occurrence not reasonably within the control of the counterparties, their affiliates or their agents.
 A change in the market value of the commodity itself will not render delivery commercially unreasonable.
-In general, the we consider examples of events not reasonably within the control of the counterparties to include:
+In general, we consider examples of events not reasonably within the control of the counterparties to include:

-- events to which typical force majeure clauses would apply; - problems in delivery systems such as the unavailability of transmission lines for electricity or a pipeline for oil or gas where an alternative method of delivery is not reasonably available; and - problems incurred by a counterparty in producing the commodity that they are obliged to deliver such as a fire at an oil refinery or a drought preventing crops from growing where an alternative source for the commodity is not reasonably available.
+- events to which typical force majeure clauses would apply; - problems in delivery systems such as the unavailability of transmission lines for electricity or a pipeline for oil or gas where an alternative method of delivery is not reasonably available; - problems incurred by a counterparty in producing the commodity that they are obliged to deliver such as a fire at an oil refinery or a drought preventing crops from growing where an alternative source for the commodity is not reasonably available.